SAZZAD1Q2/BookStore-with-react/README.md

 # 📖 BookStore-with-react <a name="BookStore-with-react"></a>

 > It is a BookStore-with-react project.
-In this lproject I will add react components
+In this lproject I will add react components and add and get book using axios api

 **BookStore-with-react** is a Microverse assined project.
 In this project I will apply React step by step.